spindev/spindev.github.io/content/post/be-carefull-with-repo-scope/index.md

 ## Conclusion
 I think this is still a bug and should be fixed.
 Yes, this may cause some integrations to stop working but it will definitely increase security and predictability.
-But it is more consistent to use the `org:admin` scope to handle organization resources instead the `repo` scope.
+It is more consistent to use the `org:admin` scope to handle organization resources instead the `repo` scope.
 Using the GitHub API with classic PAT shows some other strange behaviors but this is a topic for another blog post.

-So next time you give a person or tool your "just" `repo` scope token keep in mind that it can be used to modify organization level resources likes teams, projects, etc. For sure you can use this on purpose to work with lower privileges than necessary 😁
+Next time you give a person or tool your "just" `repo` scope token keep in mind that it can be used to modify organization level resources likes teams, projects, etc. For sure you can use this on purpose to work with lower privileges than necessary 😁